National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Is it necessary to have a car to visit Maramures?

 Yes, a car is highly recommended as attractions are spread out in villages and on secondary roads.
-Roads are paved but narrow.
+The roads are paved but narrow.
 Alternatively, you can hire a local guide with a car (200–400 lei/day) or use organized tours from Baia Mare or Sighetu Marmatiei.

 What traditional festivals should I not miss in 2026?

-Don't miss: Hora at Prislop (the second Sunday in August), Christmas Festival in Sighetu Marmatiei (December), Saint Elijah Fair in Botiza (July 20), and Easter celebrations with unique folk traditions.
+Don't miss: Hora la Prislop (the second Sunday in August), Christmas Festival in Sighetu Marmatiei (December), Saint Elijah's Fair in Botiza (July 20), and Easter celebrations with unique folk traditions.
 Check exact dates on local websites, as some festivals adjust their calendar annually.

 Is Maramures suitable for families with children?

 Yes, absolutely.
-Children are fascinated by the ox-drawn carts, farm animals, crafts workshops, and countryside walks.
+Children are fascinated by ox carts, farm animals, craft workshops, and field walks.
 Traditional guesthouses offer a safe and welcoming environment.
-Avoid long hikes with small children and choose interactive activities in the villages (milking cows, bread making, wood carving).
+Avoid long hikes with small children and choose interactive activities in villages (milking cows, bread making, wood carving).

 Counties in region